Abhinav08bhatt/UI-UX/README.md

-# UI PAGES
+# UI UX

-This is a collection of the UI styles I could create using Flutter Every UI style has its own page (in code and in app too)
+A collection of interface redesigns, focused on clarity and usability.